What are the rights of a local elected employee who continues to work?

 • Organization responsible for training

-The letter must reach the employer at least 30 days before the leave is taken.
+The letter must reach the employer at least 30 days before taking the training leave.

-If the employer does not respond within 15 days of the start of the training, the leave is considered granted.
+In the absence of response of the employer in the 15 days prior to the start of training, leave shall be considered as granted.

-The employer may, however, refuse leave if it considers that the presence of the employee in the company is essential.
+The employer may, however, refuse leave if it considers that the presence of the employee in the company is indispensable during the period of the leave desired.

 In the event of refusal of leave, the employer must inform the employee of the reasons for his decision.